2010-2013 Kia Soul

 Kia built its reputation on unremarkable cars that came with remarkable warranties.
 They weren't cool, they weren't stylish and they weren't fun, but they gave you pretty good bang for the buck.
 The Soul is a different kind of Kia.

 Kia has obviously been working hard to change its reputation, and the Soul is just one example of how far they've come.
-It's a nifty, fun-to-drive little box with a style all its own — and yes, you still get that remarkable Kia warranty.
+It's a nifty, fun-to-drive little box with a style all its own, so it's a great home for an upgraded audio system.

 Factory stereo system